Graduates & placements

 By scheduling our work experience opportunities for one week in the summer term we can offer a large group of young people in years 10-12 a productive, useful experience that will help to prepare them for the workplace.
 Unfortunately this does mean we’re unable to offer work experience at any other time of the year.

-To apply, you will need to complete an online application before the deadline of 21 January 2018, and you will receive an outcome shortly afterwards.
+To apply, you will need to complete an online application and you will receive an outcome shortly after the closing date.
 We receive hundreds of applications each year so it’s best to take time to complete your application to ensure you stand out from the crowd.
 This year, our placements are all based in Exeter, and unfortunately we can’t offer accommodation.

 For prospective doctoral studentships, please use Find a PhD to find research projects which feature the Met Office as a partner.